percona/pxb-docs/docs/installation/docker.md

     MySQLserver container, we recommend using the –user root option in the Docker command.

-## Creating a Docker container from Percona XtraBackup image
+## 3. Create a Docker container from Percona XtraBackup image

 You can create a Docker container based on Percona XtraBackup image with either `docker create` or the `docker run` command. `docker create`